 Fixed – Looks up and averages all samples from the light cache that fall within a certain distance from the shaded point.
 This filter produces smooth results and is suitable for direct visualization of the light cache (when it is used as the primary GI engine).
 The size of the filter is determined by the Filter size parameter.
 Larger values blur the light cache and smooth out noise.
 Typical values for the Filter size are 2-6 times larger than the Sample size.
 Note that Filter size uses the same scale as the Sample size, and that the units used depends on the Scale parameter.

-Store direct light – When enabled, the light cache will also store and interpolate direct light.
-This can be useful for scenes with many lights when either irradiance map or direct GI (brute force) method is used for the primary diffuse bounces, since direct lighting will be computed from the light cache instead of sampling each and every light.
-Note that only the diffuse illumination produced by the scene lights will be stored.
+Store direct light – When enabled, the light cache also stores and interpolates direct light.
+This can be useful for scenes with many lights when either irradiance map or direct GI (brute force) method is used for the primary diffuse bounces, since direct lighting is computed from the light cache instead of sampling each and every light.
+Note that only the diffuse illumination produced by the scene lights is stored.
 If you want to use the light cache directly for approximating the GI while keeping the direct lighting sharp, disable this option.

 Don't delete – When enabled (the default), the light cache remains in memory after the rendering.
 Disable this option to automatically delete the light cache (and thus save memory).

-Auto save – When enabled, the light cache will be automatically written to the specified file.
-Note that the light cache will be written as soon as it is calculated, rather than at the actual end of the rendering.
+Auto save – When enabled, the light cache is automatically written to the specified file.
+Note that the light cache is written as soon as it is calculated, rather than at the actual end of the rendering.

-Switch to saved cache – When enabled, after the rendering is complete, the light cache Mode will be automatically set to From file and the name of the auto-saved light cache file will be copied to the File parameter.
+Switch to saved cache – When enabled, after the rendering is complete, the light cache Mode is automatically set to From file and the name of the auto-saved light cache file is copied to the File parameter.